-During COVID classes for beginners are every Saturday from 3:00pm-5:00pm.
-The basic training curriculum works on a 8 week rotation made up of two 4 week blocks.
+Classes for beginners are every Saturday from 2:30pm-4:00pm.
+The basic training curriculum works on a 16 week rotation made up of four 4 week blocks.

 No, although both are historical hobbies the Historical European Martial Arts (HEMA) focus on a different aspect of history.
 Re-enactment focuses on recreating the look of history, practitioners excel at recreating different aspects of clothing and lifestyle but in doing so they are unable to safely recreate the combat aspect.
 HEMA chooses to focus on the combat aspect and as such practitioners do not dress up but must wear modern protective equipment.

 Yes and No. The sword fighting that we teach is not modern, Olympic fencing.
 Instead, we teach historical European martial arts (HEMA), where we work with textbooks written by medieval and renaissance fencing masters who describe how to fight with different swords and items from the time period in question.
 Modern Olympic fencing developed from these arts but over time became so focused on the sport aspect as to retain little of the arts from which it came.

 HEMA stands for Historical European Martial Arts.
 It is the study of the historical fighting systems practiced across Europe.
 Most do not realize that Europe possessed many rich martial traditions.
 Many of the training methods and techniques for these traditions were written down and have been rediscovered by historians and martial artists who have worked tirelessly to resurrect these arts and train others in them.